 I remember nothing.
 This was my first thought.

-This short is written from the point of view of my death knight character in World of Warcraft.
-It’s a little bloody because, well, death knight (I’d roughly rate it as PG13).
-It encompasses the events of the Wrath of the Lich King expansion.
+This short was written from the point of view of my death knight character in World of Warcraft.
+It’s a little bloody because, well, death knight!
+(I’d roughly rate it as PG-13.)
 Continue reading “The Rise of Keelath”